Money doesn’t make you happy, but bad debt makes you sick

 Back to the Acorns survey results, a third of Australians aged between 25 and 44 had “abused” alcohol because of financial stress, while 20 per cent coped with money worries by using illegal drugs.
 It did not say how many turned to prescription drugs to manage.

-“The majority of studies found that more severe debt is related to worse health,” the Southhampton university team found.
+“The majority of studies found that more severe debt is related to worse health,” the Southampton university team found.
 Their research was published in the Clinical Psychology Review.

-Citizens of both nations – and people throughout the so-called ‘first-world’ – cite money worries as at or near the very top stressors in their lives.
+Citizens of both nations – and people throughout the so-called ‘first-world’ – repeatedly cite money worries as at or near the very top stressors in their lives in surveys and studies.

 The Southampton university study didn’t go into which came first – poor mental health or money problems.
 But the links are clear and so is the message: heavy financial stress will either make you sick, or keep you that way.